 We’ve all experienced the effects of insurance interference in medicine; we don’t want this to happen in dentistry.

 Fact 7: Dental plans in the 1960s allowed a maximum benefit of $1,000 per year per person.
 Today—more than 50 years later—the average plan still allows only $1,000.

 Premiums have increased.
 The costs of supplies, materials, technology, staff, and utilities have increased.
 The cost of owning a business has increased, and the cost of living has increased—all significantly in 60 years.
 But the average annual maximum for a dental plan continues to hover at $1,000—not enough to cover a single root canal at 80%.

-Fact 8: If your insurance plan is a PPO, you can choose your own dentist and are not forced to see a network dentist in order to receive benefits.
+Fact 8: If your insurance plan is a PPO, you can choose your own dentist and not be forced to see a network dentist to receive benefits.

 Despite what the insurance company tells you, dental benefits will be paid when you choose your own dentist in a PPO plan.
-Something you probably don’t know is that non-network offices—like ours—are often “allowed” higher UCRs than in-network providers for the same procedures.
+You probably don’t know that non-network offices—like ours—are often “allowed” higher UCRs than in-network providers for the same procedures.
 But an insurance company will always encourage you to see a network provider because doing will save money for the insurance company.